paulgb/svelte-vis/notes-scatter-interactive.md

     import MyComponent from "./MyComponent.svelte";

-Once we have imported a component, we can use it in the code as if it were an HTML tag:
+Once we have imported a component, we can use it in the code _outside_ of the `<script>` tag as if it were an HTML tag:

     <MyComponent />